Fireguard Fire Resisting Roller Shutter DoorsCertified fire rated roller shutters - Rated from 1 to 4 hours Download

 Fireguard FS75 fire shutter

 1, 2 or 4 Hour Fire Resistance.
 Electric operation.
-The roller shutter is un-insulated and is manufactured in strict accordance with BS: 476, Part 22 1987.
+The roller shutter is un-insulated and is manufactured in strict accordance with BS EN 1634-1 and compliant with harmonised standard BS EN 16034:2014; also BS EN 13241-1:2003.
 Electric operation by 1ph or 3ph external block motor.
 Curtain constructed from either 50mm flat or 76mm concave profile galvanised mild steel interlocking laths (gauge of laths being dependent on door size and hour rating), pressure riveted at each end of each alternate lath with steel end-locks.
 Galvanised, rolled inverted “T” section bottom rail to close against floor/counter.
 Guides to be 50mm or 65mm x 32mm galvanised steel.
 It comes complete with an Auto Reset Solenoid release, designed to be linked to a building fire detection system, or a localised heat or smoke detector.
 When linked to a fire detection system, the solenoid will require a 0.55 Amp, 24 Volt DC signal to declutch the motor, allowing the door to gravity close.
 The motor also has a facility to simulate a fire test via a pull and reset cord.
 The closing of the shutter can also be initiated be an optional soldered fusible link which can be added as an alternative when a fire detection system is not present, or as a fire detection back-up.
 A Safety Brake is fitted when required to comply with BSEN13241-1:2003.

 Standard options available: